Skip to contents

 threshold

-distance for grouping points, in the units of the coordinates
+distance for grouping points, either numeric or units, in the units of the crs / the coordinates or geometry

 id